Join us for a Community Book Swap on Thu Nov 21 @ 5p!

 Posted by Tonisha Kimble on

-Juneteenth will be here in about two weeks (June 19) and in advance of the holiday, I wanted to share some information and resources that will help y'all learn more about the holiday and find some ways to celebrate among you and your family!
+Juneteenth will be here soon (June 19) and in advance of the holiday, I wanted to share some information and resources that will help y'all learn more about the holiday and find some ways to celebrate among you and your family!

 "The Juneteenth flags represent the history, and freedom the American Slaves and their descendants.
 The design of the Juneteenth flag depicts a bursting 'new star', on the horizon.
 The star represents A NEW FREEDOM, A NEW PEOPLE, A NEW STAR.
 The red, white, and blue colors communicate that the American Slaves, and their descendants were all Americans."
 Lisa Jeanne Graf created the final design for the Juneteeth Flag with contributions from Boston Ben, Verlene Hines, Azim, and Eliot Design.